Coloring Whales and Crowning Monkeys

-Here's what you can expect soon on Joy o' Kanji:
+Here's what you can expect in coming weeks on Joy o' Kanji:

 Jan.
 2016 Newsletter Now Out

 The January newsletter is now out!
 Enter the new contest to win 2 essays!
 Also find out the results of the last contest.
 And see what the deal of the month is on Kanji Kaimono!

 What do you think the following sentence might mean:

 It really comes down to what the red keyword represents.
 Here are your choices: